pletzer/firstStepsInViz/README.md

 python grid/polarWithPointDataLut.py
 ```

+Question:
+ * What is the effect of changing the number of colours (ncolors)?

 ### Adding depth

 So far we worked in flat land -- when generating grid points we set the elevation `z` to zero.
-Let's set the
-elevation of the value of another function:
+Let's set the elevation of the value of another function:
 ```python
 rr2 = (xx**2 + yy**2).reshape((numPoints,))
 xyz[:, 2] = 0.2*numpy.sin(10.*rr2)/numpy.sqrt(2.*rr2)